Calculating Green's functions

 By utilizing the following decomposition of the denominator

 the imaginary part of the expression above is much easier to compute.
+This is essentially equivalent to a density of states calculation.
 The complete Green's function can be calculated from the imaginary part via the Kramers-Kronig-Transformation.

 Here we also deform the energy grid into the complex plane to reduce the number of necessary points on the contour to achieve accurate results.